in , , , ,

 Carbon Ceramic Brakes Mercedes AMG

 Carbon ceramic brake discs almost solve both of the issues related to steel discs.
-The carbon-ceramic disc has almost very minimal disc wear even under heavy usage, hence, stays strong for a good amount of time.
+The carbon-ceramic disc has almost minimal disc wear even under heavy usage; hence; stays strong for a good amount of time.

-Carbon ceramic brakes also offer predictable braking behavior of a car even under frequent braking.
-Such a condition is mostly seen on racetracks, where cars have to excessively brake on each turn from considerably high speeds, under these conditions carbon ceramics were a must to have for the car to have a constant braking power.
-Some heavy vehicles also tend to prefer carbon ceramics even on a public road as due to their increased weight, frequent braking can lead to increased stopping distances on steel discs.
+Carbon ceramic brakes also offer the predictable braking behavior of a car, even under frequent braking.
+Such a condition is mostly seen on racetracks, where cars have to excessively brake on each turn at considerably high speeds, under these conditions, carbon ceramics were a must-have for the car to have constant braking power.
+Some heavy vehicles also tend to prefer carbon ceramics, even on a public road, as due to their increased weight, frequent braking can lead to increased stopping distances on steel discs.

 Conclusion

-So, if you are either going for a sports car, a sports SUV or a crossover going for carbon ceramics is the more sensible choice.
+So, if you are going for a sports car, a sports SUV, or a crossover, going for carbon ceramics is the more sensible choice.
 But if you are going with a lighter vehicle that will not be used on a track, steel brakes will be just fine for them.

 5 1 vote